 100 Brilliant Reasons to Exercise Today

 Moving your body is one of the best things you can do for your overall health and happiness.
-The perks go far beyond fitting into an old pair of jeans.
-Physical activity changes your brain, protects your heart, and helps you sleep like a baby.
+From boosting your mood to protecting your heart, the benefits of exercise go far beyond the physical.
+It’s about feeling good, inside and out.

 Heart and Lung Health